 Estimating a Solar Array’s Total Emissions

-The amount of pollution saved by solar power is dependent on the size of the project and the energy source that is being replaced.
+The amount of pollution saved by solar power is dependent on the size of the project that replaces the energy source.
 Based on a 2-MW solar power system replacing coal and natural gas, this article will calculate a very preliminary estimate.
 We’ll make the following assumptions:

-- The output of solar panels generally decreases over time, but after 25 years, they still produce 80% of their initial production.
+• The output of solar panels generally decreases over time, but after 25 years.
+Still produce 80% of their initial production.

 Each megawatt of solar panels can produce about 1,500 MWh per year in a sunny location.
 The solar array, which has a capacity of 2 MW, produces roughly 3,000 MWh in its first year of operation.